cesare77/rick-and-morty-app/README.md

 > [!NOTE]
 > The configuration for _babel-loader_ can also be placed in the configuration inside _webpack.config.json_.
 But by creating a separate Babel configuration file for this, these settings can also be used by other tools in the JavaScript/React ecosystem.

+`npm istall --save-dev html-webpack-plugin` to install the package needed to adds the minified bundle code to the body tags as script when application running nd then add it to _webpack.config_ file.

+`npm install --save-dev webpack-dev-server` to install a local development server that is restarted every time an update is made to any of you application files and then it's needed to change scrpt command in _package.json_ so that it uses _webpack-dev-server_ instead of _Webpack_ from `"start": "webpack --mode development"` to `"start": "webpack serve –mode development"`. (http://localhost:8080/)

+We adds some folder to project structures e create some new _Top-level_ (Containers) and _Low-Level_ components and then we retrieve data using _Rick and Morty_ REST API. (https://rickandmortyapi.com/documentation/#rest)

+We'll use the built-in state management in React to store data and we'll use for that the `useState` hook.
+Anything stored in the state can be passed down from the `top-level` components to `low-level` components via `props`

+**useState Hook**
+With `useState` hook we can set/store and update these data and every time these data change using the update method that is returned by the `useState Hook` and our component will be re-rendered.

+We'll use the Rest Api starting from the analysis of this: https://rickandmortyapi.com/api that returns a Json with all the possible endpoints.

+**useEffect Hook**
+`useEffect` Hook can be used to hndle side effects, either when the appication mounts or when the `state` or a `prop` ges updated.

+This Hook takes two parameters, where the first one is a callback and the second one is an array containing all of the variables this Hook depends on – the so-called dependency array.
+When any of these dependencies change, the callback for this Hook will be called.
+When there are no values in this array, the Hook will be called constantly.
+After the data is fetched from the source, the state will be updated with the results.

+I'll use `useEffect` Hook to retrieve data from the API and then i'll update the state with retrieved data.